SumoLogic/sumologic-kubernetes-collection/docs/v4-migration-doc.md

 The only solution is to change the queries in question.
 In general, it's an antipattern to write queries against specific sources, instead of semantic attributes of the data.

-You can switch back to the default v3 behaviour by setting:
+#### How do I revert to the v3 defaults?

+Set the following in your configuration:

 ```yaml
 sumologic: